simpsonst/posthack/README.md

 ## At the end
 :0 W
-| pushimap -d "INBOX"
+| push-imap -d "INBOX"
 ```

 ### Tagging external messages

-A `pushimap` account configuration can contain a `tags` entry:
+A `push-imap` account configuration can contain a `tags` entry:

 ```
 accounts: